Office of Patient and Community Education (OPACE)

 The Patient Advocacy Program provides opportunities for cancer survivors and caregivers to become engaged across the cancer care setting.
 Through a variety of volunteer roles, advocates contribute their unique experiences, perspectives and skills to programs, committees, and events at VICC and in the community.

-To ensure the views and needs of cancer patients are represented, Vanderbilt-Ingram offers opportunities for advocates to serve as members of committees, councils, initiatives, etc. that work to improve the experiences of those facing a cancer diagnosis, treatment and survivorship.
+To ensure the views and needs of cancer patients are represented, VICCoffers opportunities for advocates to serve as members of committees, councils, initiatives, etc. that work to improve the experiences of those facing a cancer diagnosis, treatment and survivorship.
+For more information please call 615-936-1072.

 OPACE plans, implements and evaluates numerous community education programs each year.
 In an effort to share expertise and leverage resources, programs are planned in partnership with community, state and national cancer-related organizations.
-Programming is focused on the burden of cancer that affects specific population groups throughout Tennessee.
+Prevention, early detection and risk reduction programming priorities are focused on high risk populations and areas with highest cancer incidence and mortality rates throughout Tennessee.

 Some of those programs include: